Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/autoapi/pygmi/seis/datatypes/index.rst

    Type H line, High accuracy hypocenter line.

    Columns Format Description
-   1:15    As type 1 line including program used in column 6 (new from version 12) 16      Free
+   1:15    As type 1 line including program used in column 6 (new from v12) 16      Free
    17      f6.3    Seconds
    23      Free